top of page

 • Perfectionism and burnout

-Many people blame themselves for these struggles, but these patterns often developed as ways to cope with early environments.
+Many people blame themselves for these struggles.
+But often, these patterns developed as ways to cope with early environments where safety, consistency, or emotional support were missing.

 There Is Nothing Wrong With You